 \subsection{Synchronization Board}

-To eliminate or remedy the time difference of data collected by different sensors, either electronic synchronization or IEEE 1588 PTP (Precision Time Protocol) is the most preferred approach.
+To eliminate or remedy the time difference of data collected by different sensors, both electronic synchronization and IEEE 1588 PTP (Precision Time Protocol) are the most preferred approaches.
 Both of them can achieve sub-microsecond precision.
-We employed Syncboard, a combination of Raspberry Pi 4 computer and specially designed I/O shield, to act as a master clock of the whole robot that provides triggering or time base for sensors equipped as well as computation nodes in the cluster.
+We developed Syncboard, a combination of a Raspberry Pi 4 computer and a specially designed I/O shield, to act as a master clock of the whole robot that provides triggering or the time base for the sensors equipped as well as the computation nodes in the cluster.
 On the Syncboard there are 12 triggering output channels and a LiDAR synchronization channel, capable of connecting at most 130 sensors.

 Each of the 12 triggering output channels can generate square wave signals according to the channel-wise designated parameters including frequency (up to 1000Hz), triggering edge polarity (rising edge, failing edge or both edges), time offset and duty ratio, adapting to various triggering-compatible sensors like cameras and IMU.
-Voltage level of each channel can be set to 3.3V or 5V by changing the soldering bridge on the board.
+The voltage level of each channel can be set to 3.3V or 5V by changing the soldering bridge on the board.
 One channel may have 6 to 40 vacancies available for sensor connection, enabling us to easily trigger multiple sensors with the same signal.

 The LiDAR synchronization channel, on the other hand, is capable of generating GPRMC+PPS signal.
 GPRMC, or the Recommended Minimum Specific GPS/Transit Data, is an NMEA 0183 message type designed for carrying positioning data, including a timestamp accurate to the second.
 It is often given along with a PPS (Pulse-per-Second) signal that indicates the exact beginning of the second contained in the message.
-Conventional LiDARs consume GPRMC+PPS signal, often from a real GPS receiver in old days, to set their internal clock.
-The channel can be configured to have certain baud rate as well as an original or inverted voltage level to adapt to different LiDARs.
-The channel provides 10 vacencies for LiDAR connection.
+Conventional LiDARs consume the GPRMC+PPS signal, often from a real GPS receiver in old days, to set their internal clock.
+The channel can be configured to have a certain baud rate as well as an original or inverted voltage level to adapt to different LiDARs.
+The channel provides 10 vacancies for LiDAR connection.

-Nevertheless, Syncboard broadcasts its clock using PTP throughout the cluster LAN such that all computing nodes can synchronize themselves as well as the sensors connected to them.
+Additionally, Syncboard broadcasts its clock using PTP throughout the cluster LAN such that all computing nodes can synchronize themselves, as well as the sensors connected to them.
 Syncboard itself takes either GNSS or public NTP server as its external master clock.